Chairman of the Board

 Board Member & CEO

-I have spent my career utilizing world class operating principles in the life science and clinical diagnostic industry.
-Our MGC team’s attention to detail ensures that we can fulfill our commitment to produce the finest quality products in the world.
-This approach has been part of our culture and one of my passions.
-I have had the opportunity to work with incredibly bright scientists, entrepreneurs and business professionals while building Agencourt Bioscience, Agencourt Personal Genomics, Courtagen Life Sciences and Medicinal Genomics.
+Brendan has spent his career utilizing world class operating principles in the life science and clinical diagnostic industries.
+The Medicinal Genomics (MGC) team has a finite attention to detail to ensure that MGC can and will produce the finest quality products in the world.
+This approach has been part of MGCs culture and a strong passion of Brendan’s his entire career.
+Brendan has had the opportunity to work with incredibly bright scientists, entrepreneurs and business professionals while building Agencourt Bioscience, Agencourt Personal Genomics, Courtagen Life Sciences and Medicinal Genomics.

 Richard Upton is a General Partner of Harbor Light Capital Partners, an early-stage venture capital firm.
 Previously, he was founder and President of Upton Advisors, a boutique investment bank serving middle market and emerging healthcare companies.
 Mr. Upton has been advising early-stage companies since 1992 both as an investment banker for Salomon Brothers and later as an independent advisor.
 Mr. Upton has completed engagements representing aggregate transaction values in excess of $5 billion.
 Mr. Upton currently serves on the Boards of Alcyone Lifesciences, Carmell Therapeutics and Medicinal Genomics Corp., and previously served on the Boards of Home Diagnostics, Inc. (NASDAQ: HDIX – acquired by Nipro Corporation), Courtagen Life Sciences and Castlewood Surgical.
 Mr. Upton is a member of the Investment Committee of the New Hampshire Charitable Foundation, and is former Chairman of The Pine Hill Waldorf School.
 Mr. Upton is a founding member of Northeast Angels, an early-stage angel investing group.
 He has also been a youth hockey coach since 2001.
 Mr. Upton received his MBA degree from The Darden School at the University of Virginia and a dual BA degree in Economics and English from Amherst College.